I am an associate professor of comparative politics in the Department of Political Science at the University of Florida.

 My research and teaching experiences coalesce around issues in comparative politics and African politics with specific focus on comparative political institutions, democratization, political behavior, political identity (ethnicity, partisanship, and religion), public opinion, and quantitative research methods.
-My current research agenda focuses on how multiparty elections in electoral democracies and competitive autocracies shape elite and mass evaluations of political legitimacy.

 I received my Ph.D. in Political Science from Michigan State University, my B.A. in Economics and Political Science from Williams College, and spent my formative years at Campion College High School in Kingston, Jamaica.